-The application process for SSDI benefits can be completed online.
-Applying is easy and the application can be saved and continued or submitted anytime.
+The application process for SSDI benefits can be completed online or at your local SSA office.

 To apply for SSI benefits, recipients will need to call the SSA toll-free at 1-800-772-1213 to schedule an appointment at a local SSA office.
 There are SSA offices in every state.

 As the beneficiary of lifesaving gift, remember that anyone—regardless of age and health —can sign up to be a donor.
 People with chronic conditions such as diabetes and hepatitis can save and heal lives.
 Donors well into their 80s have saved lives through organ donation and individuals over the age of 100 have donated tissue.
 This includes transplant recipients themselves who may donate other organs or tissues and re-give that gift of life.